 The most dangerous stage of detox is delirium tremens, which can set in after two or three days of not drinking.
 The body’s ability to regulate blood pressure, body temperature, and breathing rate can lead to serious medical complications or, in the case of five to 15 percent of patients, death.

 Medical detox is a method of detoxification that requires the supervision of a physician and involves administering medications like benzodiazepines to alleviate withdrawal symptoms, anticonvulsants to prevent seizures, and beta blockers to regulate the function of the heart.
 During the medical detox process, the patient’s physical and mental health is evaluated to identify any underlying issues that need to be addressed in treatment.
 Medical detox can take place at an in-patient alcohol treatment facility or as part of a highly supervised outpatient rehab program.

 After the body is detoxed, treatment begins.
 Alcoholism treatment incorporates a number of components, each of which addresses a specific aspect of the addiction.
 These will include:

-When you’re ready to accept alcoholism treatment, contact Drug Treatment Centers Doylestown at 215-383-2668.
+When you’re ready to accept alcoholism treatment, contact Drug Treatment Centers Doylestown at 215-383-2668 for help finding drug treatment centers.
 Addiction does not need to dictate your happiness and well-being any longer.